leloco/leoneifler.dev/content/blog/host-your-own-cloud-self-hosting-nextcloud-on-proxmox-made-easy-part-1/index.md

 For running your Nextcloud container, the question arises: how should you allocate the resources?
 Well, it really depends on your expected usage.
 How many users will access and use the cloud service?
 How big are the files?
 Which plugins do you plan to install?
 And so on.

-From a practical starting point of view, I would go with the following settings:
+From a beginner point of view, I would go with the following settings:

 &#8226; **Storage**: 50-100 GB (or even much more)<br>
 &#8226; **Template**: Debian 12 (Bookworm)<br>